Sloan's Owl

 Discussion:

-squirrels and bats in the summer and transition their diets to more mice and
+squirrels and bats in the summer, Sloan's Owls transition their diets in the winter to include more varied prey, typically small mammals like mice and

 Sloan’s

-Owls are seasonally monogamous, meaning they stick with the same mate year
+Owls are also unusual among native owls for their breeding ecology.
+They are seasonally monogamous, meaning they stick with the same mate year

 after year during the breeding season but separate and become solitary during